 - 2 chipotle chiles in adobo sauce

-- 1 bottle of Yellowstone Road Block Lager or your favorite pilsner, amber ale or IPA
+- 1 bottle Yellowstone Road Block Lager or your favorite pilsner amber ale or IPA

 - 4 teaspoons tomato paste

 - 3 14.5 ounce cans fire-roasted diced tomatoes